SAhmed48/reactjs-concepts/README.md

 <center> <h1>React Routing</h1> </center>

-- To add multiple page functionality in the SPA (single page application), we use react-router and react-router-dom packages.
+- To add multiple page functionality in the SPA (single page application), we will install react-router and react-router-dom packages.
-- Install packages
+- Packages installation

 ```
 npm i --save react-router react-router-dom
 ```

+- Import the **BrowserRouter** from the 'react-router-dom'.
-- Wrap the App.js component in the **BrowserRouter** from 'react-router-dom' to enable routing functionality in the app.
+- Wrap the App.js component in the **BrowserRouter** to enable routing functionality in the app.

 ###### Link in the Router

-- When you want stop single page application to reload everytime when click on new route or link from the application we can user react-router **Link**.
+- To avoid SPA to reload the webpage while routing from one page to the other use react-router **Link**.

 - Using **href='/anypath'** in the anchor tag for the links always reloads the page.
-To avoid this behaviour we can use react-router domain **Link**.
+- To avoid this behavior use the react-router domain **Link**.

-- React rerendering the parts of the page using this approach and the browser page spinner does not load this time.
+- React re-rendering the parts of the page using this approach and the browser page spinner does not load this time.

 ```
 <Link to='/path' />